michael-milette/wet-boew-moodle-widgets/README.md

 # wet-boew-moodle-widgets
-This course contains a list of WET-BOEW working examples to demonstrate which widgets are compatible with the WET-BOEW-Moodle themes (v4.0.30).
+This Moodle course contains a list of WET-BOEW working examples to demonstrate which widgets are compatible with the WET-BOEW-Moodle themes (v4.0.30).

 There are still some widgets that have yet to be added.